SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/webhook-connection-opsgenie.md

 # Webhook Connection for Opsgenie

 [Webhook
-connections](Set_Up_Webhook_Connections.md "Set Up Webhook Connections") rely on HTTP endpoints that tell Sumo Logic where to send data.
+connections](set-up-webhook-connections.md) rely on HTTP endpoints that tell Sumo Logic where to send data.
 You can set up any number of connections.

 ## Sumo Logic to Opsgenie Integration